-The following Supplementary Guidance is about facilitating development.
-It sets out the basis on which Perth and Kinross Council will seek contributions from developments in and around Perth towards the cost of delivering the transport infrastructure improvements which are required for the release of all development sites and to support the growth of Perth and Kinross.

-The Council is seeking contributions from a package of measures which are essential to support the delivery of the Local Development Plan (LDP).
+- 5.9 The contribution will be set at £3450/house.
+The basis of each contribution paid would seek to be proportional to the impact the development would have on the trunk road infrastructure.
+For non- residential development, the contribution will be calculated on the basis of the impact of an equivalent number of residential properties. - 6.1 The following Supplementary Guidance is about facilitating development.
+It sets out the basis on which Perth and Kinross Council will seek contributions from developments in and around Perth towards the cost of delivering the transport infrastructure improvements which are required for the release of all development sites and to support the growth of Perth and Kinross. - 6.2 The Council is seeking contributions from a package of measures which are essential to support the delivery of the Local Development Plan (LDP).
 The projected costs of the infrastructure have been estimated in line with industry standards.
 Any review of these costs and subsequent change to the contribution level will go through the statutory consultation procedure.
 The current working estimates are as follows:

 Element Cost £(million)

-Cross Tay Link Road ("CTLR") £88m
+Cross Tay Link Road (CTLR) £118m

-Park and Ride £4m

-A9/A85 Crieff Road junction improvements £17m
+A9/A85 Crieff Road junction improvements £49.4m

-Total £109m
+Total £167.4m

-Note: These costs are based on 2013 estimates
+Note: These are based on 2019 estimates

-Traffic Modelling has been undertaken which has identified that 61% of future traffic growth is associated with new development sites in the LDP.
-The contribution level is therefore calculated on the basis of 61% of the total costs (£66.49m), the remainder (£42.51m) being sought through other mechanisms.

-The Transport Infrastructure contributions collected through this mechanism will only be used for the identified packages outlined in Paragraph 6.2.
-This contribution shall be considered as being additional to any other cumulative or site specific transport contribution required in relation to the development.
-Following appropriate assessment, proportionate contributions or mitigation may be sought for work to the strategic transport network, for example at the A9 Broxden and Inveralmond junctions.
+- 6.3 Updated Traffic Modelling has been undertaken in 2018 which has identified that 50% of future traffic growth is associated with new development sites in the LDP2.
+The contribution level is therefore calculated on the basis of 50% of the total costs (£83.7m), the remainder (£83.7m) being sought through other mechanisms. - 6.4 The Transport Infrastructure contributions collected through this mechanism will only be used for the identified packages outlined in Paragraph 6.2.
+This contribution shall be considered as being additional to any other cumulative or site-specific transport contribution required in relation to the development.
+Following appropriate assessment, proportionate contributions or mitigation will be sought for work to the strategic transport network at the A9 Broxden junction.
+Early discussions are recommended to establish specific requirements.
+Proportionate contributions or mitigation may also be sought for rail infrastructure, the Inveralment junction or the Perth Park and Ride Schemes.

-Principles of the Guidance
+6.5 Principles of the Guidance

 Subject to the exceptions set out in this policy, this Supplementary Guidance applies to all development within the defined boundary identified in Appendix 3.
 This is because the transport appraisal relating to this Guidance illustrates a link between all development in the defined area and the impact which the defined transport improvements seek to mitigate, as per the guidance in Circular 3/2012: Planning Obligations and Good Neighbour Agreements.

-The full contribution level applies to all development within the identified Perth Core Area.
-The reduced contribution level applies to all development out-with the Perth Core Area and within the defined boundary, except for development for which a Transport Assessment is required and then identified as having a direct impact on any element of the infrastructure package.
+The full contribution level applies to all development within the identified Perth Core Area which is defined by settlements in this area having more than a 19% impact on the transport infrastructure.
+The reduced contribution level applies to all development out-with the Perth Core Area which is defined by settlements in this area having a 12% - 19% impact on the transport infrastructure.
+Out with the defined boundaries no contributions will be required, except for development for which a Transport Assessment is necessary and then identified as having a significant direct impact on any element of the infrastructure package (i.e. 12% or above).
 In such cases a higher contribution may be applied.